 Large Point Sources are defined as facilities whose combined emissions, within the limited identifiable area of the site premises, exceed at least one of the threshold values for the 14 pollutants identified in table 1 of the EMEP Reporting Guidelines.
-Belgium reported LPS data for 2015 according to this definition, including information on stack height class.
+Belgium reported LPS data for 2019 according to this definition, including information on stack height class.

-Belgium reported emissions for 2015 from 308 facilities, of which 225 in Flanders, 2 in the Brussels Capital Region and 81 in Wallonia.
+Belgium reported emissions for 2019 from 316 facilities, of which 229 in Flanders, 2 in the Brussels Capital Region and 85 in Wallonia.
 Most facilities are from the industrial or agricultural sectors.
+All the Walloon agricultural plants under the PRTR are now reported as LPS (21 plants).